clarallelogram/TopicModeling/README.md

 # MAIS-202-Final-Project: Topic Modeling Using LDA
-### Dataset Files:

-The first cell in the google colab notebook contain URLs for direct download of the CSV files of the dataset.
-These files must be downloaded and saved to one's google drive in a folder called "neurips_project".
-The file names should be "author_nips.csv" and "papers.csv".

 ### Theory Notes:

 This is a file that contains (messy) notes on the theory behind topic modeling and LDA